ExpansionPanel Default State

 properties.

-You can disable the Kendo UI ExpansionPanel component and make the user unable to expand or collapse the panel.
-To configure this state, set the Disabled
+To disable the component and prevent the user to expand or collapse the panel, set the Disabled

 property to true